Bomberman Max: Reception

 Bomberman Max: Blue Champion has an aggregated review score of 74.50% based on four reviews on Gamerankings.
 Christian Huey of Allgame suggested that the Charabom mode owes a lot to Pokémon, citing both the monster battling aspect as well as the fact that the game has two versions like Pokémon Red and Blue did.
 As far as traditional Bomberman gameplay goes, Huey felt that it was the pinnacle of the series at the time, and that while Bomberman fans will be satisfied, casual gamers may be turned off by the multiple versions.
 Brett Elston of GamesRadar called it the strangest addition to the Bomberman franchise until Bomberman: Act Zero released, criticizing the developer for "missing the point" of having multiple versions.
 Jeremy Parish praised it as a quality multiplayer experience for the Game Boy Color, hoping that it would see a re-release on a hypothetical Game Boy Color Mini.
 Craig Harris of IGN praised the game, citing the music, visuals, and gameplay for making it a quality experience.
 He also praised the infra-red functionality of the game.
 However, Harris felt disappointment that a traditional Bomberman multiplayer experience was absent.
 Justin Speer of GameSpot praised the gameplay, but similarly expressed disappointment that the game lacks a traditional multiplayer mode for the series, feeling that the multiplayer mode present does not make up for it.
+Pocket Gamer also criticized the lack of a traditional multiplayer mode, noting that it could have become "a classic" but instead felt that the mediocre multiplayer was "uninspired."